 General Medical Council

-This page contains statistical information about doctors on the List of Registered Medical Practitioners (LRMP) the General Practitioners (GP) Register and the Specialist Register.
-The statistics are updated on a monthly basis and were last updated on 5 June 2013.
+This page contains statistical information about doctors on the List of Registered Medical Practitioners (LRMP), the General Practitioners (GP) Register and the Specialist Register.
+The statistics are updated on a monthly basis and were last updated on 14 March 2017.

 The LRMP contains details of doctors registered to practise medicine in the United Kingdom.
 The GP Register contains a list of doctors who are registered to practise as General Practitioners in the United Kingdom.
 The Specialist Register is a register of doctors who are eligible to work as substantive, fixed term or honorary consultants in the health service in the UK.
 To work as a GP or consultant doctors must be registered on the GP/Specialist Register as well as the LRMP.
 Doctors must also have a licence to practise in order to perform the duties of a doctor and treat patients.
 More information about registration and licensing can be found within The Medical Register and Licensing sections of the website.

 If you have any suggestions about other statistical information you would like included on this page, please contact email@example.com or call 0161 923 6365.
 For more details about accessing information, please go to the Accessing Information section of the website.